nycmeshnet/docs/content/hardware/config.md

 Click save (twice if necessary)

 To pair with the supernode or hub, go to Settings>Wireless and click the SSID "SELECT..." button.
 This will do a scan.
-Click the button next to the best AirMac AC signal. (-80 is bad, -50 is good) Click "SELECT" and then "SAVE CHANGES"
+Click the button next to the best AirMac AC signal. (-80 is bad, -50 is good) Click "SELECT" and then "SAVE CHANGES" (twice if necessary)

 For SN2+ and hubs, once this device pairs (numbers appear on dashboard) it will get a different management IP address using DHCP.
 To stay logged in to router, you must use the management wifi!